 Plato, in his allegory of the cave, gives a perfect illustration of how we can become captive by illusions.
 As a result of believing the shadows on the wall to be true reality, the world becomes a fabrication, like the old tale of the Emperor’s invisible clothes.
-Like the fundamental assumptions that society believes often without question or in many instances fails to even notice, the world’s illusions seem to have snuck up on us slowly, so much so that it appears that we have lost the ability to distinguish between is real and what is simply a shadow on the wall.
+Like the fundamental assumptions that society believes often without question or in many instances fails to even notice, the world’s illusions seem to have snuck up on us slowly, so much so that it appears that we have lost the ability to distinguish between what is real and what is simply a shadow on the wall.
 What is most frightening, though, is the level of ferocity (even violence) with which we as individuals and as a society have chosen to hold on to illusions, rather than recognize, grieve, and surrender the deceptions we believed and then move upward and outward into the light.

 It may appear to be the greatest of arrogance for me to tell you that you’ve been staring at shadows your whole life.
 So I won’t say it.
-Of course if your life is not hunky dory then you’ll have to draw your own conclusions as to the reason why, and let me suggest that the list begin with the primary source…yourself.
+Of course if your life is not hunky dory then you’ll have to draw your own conclusions as to the reason why, and let me suggest that the list begins with the primary source…yourself.
 The only claim of expertise made here will be from what I’ve learned as a fellow observer, one with the added vantage point of standing in the middle.
 Not only is there an equidistant view from where I stand, if I’ve been lulled into believing in shadows, the chances are pretty good that others have been lulled into believing them too.
 So if you see room for improvement in your life, then take a chance and read on.
 I won’t even attempt to tell you what illusions you may be staring at in shadow form.
 The starting point is to simply admit that you may have them.
 It will be your job to figure out what those shadows are.
 And let me tell you that when you do that, the chains dissolve away.
 There is no trick to escape, no enormous locks; it all centers on personal choice.
 Those first few steps in relative darkness are the hardest because it demands that you have faith in something that isn’t known yet.
 It’s after you take those first steps and go outside that you will understand the difference; the light makes it impossible to transfer one shadow for another, they are lost forever.
 But take heed to this warning: the process of escape usually really sucks.
 The pain is a necessary part, but like a painkiller I’ll try to dull it a bit.
 If you were able to accept the challenge and let go of all the rules you live by and live in cosmic anarchy for a while, then you’re already 10 steps ahead of everyone else.

 One of the rules that I’ve adopted (post cleaning my own cosmic closet) is that things are not always what they appear to be, so making rigid judgments about any given situation doesn’t even factor into the movie in my head; when I have done so in the past, the result is most often catastrophic.
 Most people are aware on some level that what they see is often colored by who they are and what has happened to them thus far in life.
 What trips me up most often is not that things are something other than what they appear to be, but that I hold on to the judgments that I create about them (often rigidly) even in the face of knowing better.
 A shadow is a shadow, regardless of how articulate or insightful modern commentary is in trying to justify the truth of its existence.
 Real change happens in the heart.
 Any person can say they believe in something over and over, but if their heart isn’t willing to follow along, especially in terms of their behavior, then the chains will never be let loose making it impossible to move out of the darkness.